IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 * `statusCode`: a valid *HTTP status code* (default is 200 OK)
 * `body`: a string which is either plain text or a base64 encoded string (for binary data)

-The `controller` will pass along the action-specified headers, if any, to the *HTTP* client when terminating the request/response.
-Similarly, the controller will respond with the given status code when present.
-Lastly, the body is passed along as the body of the response.
-Unless a content-type header is declared in the action results' headers, the body is passed along as is if it's a string (or results in an error otherwise).
-When the content-type is defined, the controller will determine if the response is binary data or plain text and decode the string using a base64 decoder as needed.
-Should the body fail to decode correctly, an error is returned to the caller.
+The `controller` will pass along the action-specified *headers*, if any, to the *HTTP* client when terminating the *request/response*.
+Similarly, the `controller` will respond with the given *status code* when present.
+Lastly, the *body* is passed along as the *body* of the *response*.
+Unless a *content-type header* is declared in the actions' result *header*, the *body* is passed along as is if it's a string (or results in an error otherwise).
+When the *content-type* is defined, the `controller` will determine if the *response* is binary data or plain text and decode the string using a *base64 decoder* as needed.
+Should the *body* fail to decode correctly, an error is returned to the caller.

-Notice that a *JSON* object or array is treated as binary data and must be base64 encoded.
+Notice that a *JSON* object or array is treated as binary data and must be *base64* encoded.

 Now, let's make use of the `headers` and `statusCode` property to send a redirect.
 To do so create an action named `webAction` like this: